Getting your Trinity Audio player ready...

 In the June 2 election, Santa Clara County voters will decide on a new parcel tax that is meant to protect open spaces, wildlife habitat, water resources and agricultural land in the county.

-Santa Clara Valley Open Space District Measure D proposes a $0.02 per square foot tax of building area on properties, capped at $7,500 per parcel.
+Santa Clara Valley Open Space Authority Measure D proposes a $0.02 per square foot tax of building area on properties, capped at $7,500 per parcel.
 Proponents of the measure gathered enough signatures to qualify it for the ballot as an initiative so it will require approval by a simple majority of voters to pass.

 According to an impartial analysis of the measure by County Counsel Tony LoPresti, proceeds from the tax will be used for the protection of land and water resources and mitigation of wildfire risk, in accordance with the Santa Clara Valley Greenprint, a 30-year conservation priorities plan drafted by the district authority.